marsella/privacy-preserving-network-analysis/BIS/README.md

 Unfortunately, since the time we wrote this scraper in 2018, BIS has changed its URL scheme and query engine, so these files don't work right now:
 - `get_data.sh` retrieves the full consolidated banking statistics dataset from the BIS website and unzips it.
 - `format.R` parses it to retrieve the relevant values for our work.
 See the comments in that file and Section ?? for details.

+It seems like the same data is still available, though.

 ## Format data for figures